eslint/eslint/docs/src/use/configure/configuration-files.md

 Loading TypeScript configuration files is an experimental feature and may change in future releases.
 :::

-ESLint supports loading configuration files written in TypeScript optionally.
-When in runtime that supports TypeScript natively (Deno and Bun), native imports will be used.
-For the other runtime (Node.js etc.), the TypeScript support is powered by [`importx`](https://github.com/antfu/importx), which does not come out-of-the-box with ESLint, and you will need to install it as a dev dependency first:
+ESLint supports loading configuration files written in TypeScript.
+When ESLint is executed in a runtime that supports TypeScript natively (Deno and Bun), native imports will be used.
+For other runtimes, the TypeScript support is powered by [`importx`](https://github.com/antfu/importx), which is not automatically installed with ESLint.
+You need to install it as a dev dependency manually:

 ```shell
 npm install --save-dev importx